 Drawing perspective from anyone outside of your industry, team, or day-to-day operations often courts surprising inspiration.
 Properly-executed internship programs are no exception.
-Bringing in students who don't see your company from the inside every day opens up opportunity for fresh perspectives on your business, strategies, and plans.
+Bringing in students who don't see your company from the inside every day opens up an opportunity for fresh perspectives on your business, strategies, and plans.
 To maximize these potential benefits, make sure to include interns in brainstorming sessions and encourage them to speak up in meetings.
 Attending brainstorms is often a favorite among interns, so it’s a win-win for both parties.

 Enhances Your Social Strategy